opensearch-project/project-website/_posts/2024-10-08-Internal-functioning-of-sorting-in-hybrid-query.md

 Certain restrictions apply to sorting in hybrid queries due to the complexity in its formation of the search result.
 The following points outline these restrictions in detail.

-1. If a user applies sorting criteria that include multiple fields and one of them is _score, we need to block this case.
+1. If a user applies sorting criteria that include multiple fields and one of them is `_score`, we need to block this case.
 This is because the subquery results can only be combined based on either the sort field or _score , but not both simultaneously.

 ```json
 {